--Focus on active engagement of the patient through patient education and therapeutic exercise.
-Establish a home exercise program that can be progressed as range of motion improves and symptoms decline.

--Home program should result in minimal to no symptom exacerbation.
+- -Focus on active engagement of the patient through patient education and therapeutic exercise.
+Establish a home exercise program that can be progressed as symptoms decline. - -Home program should result in minimal to no symptom exacerbation.
 Max pain of 3/10 during and after exercise.
-The patient should call the PT for recommendations if pain increases during or after exercise.

--The main goal of physical therapy is to develop functional strength via improved neural recruitment and motor control of shoulder girdle musculature.

--Consider local tissue irritability (Table 1) in decision making when determining intervention.
+Differentiate pain from fatigue.
+The patient should call the PT for recommendations if pain increases during or after exercise. - -The main goal of physical therapy is to develop functional strength via improved neural recruitment and motor control of shoulder girdle musculature. - -Consider local tissue irritability (Table 1) in decision making when determining intervention.
 Use caution to avoid post-treatment tissue inflammation and associated pain.